 The benefits and possible risks of participating in a clinical trial or an expanded access program are explained to people before they decide whether to participate.

-How can I find more information on investigational HIV drugs?
+How can a person find more information on investigational HIV drugs?

-To find more information on investigational HIV drugs, use the ClinicalInfo Drug Database, which includes up-to-date information on many investigational HIV drugs.
+To find more information on investigational HIV drugs, use the Clinical Info Drug Database, which includes up-to-date information on many investigational HIV drugs.